Namibnat/Namibnat/README.md

 ### What I do:

-I enjoy working with [Python][python] and I'm working on building up my skills in [Django][django] and related technologies with the hope of working as a back-end or full-stack developer in the UK, within the next couple months.
-I've built a number of websites using Django over the years, though the only one that's still online is my own website: [vernon-swanepoel.me][website]
+I enjoy working with  [Python][python].
+I'm working on building up my skills in [Django][django] and related technologies.
+My goal is to work as a back-end or full-stack developer in the UK, within the next couple months.
+I've built some websites using Django over the years.
+Though the only one that's still online is my own website: [vernon-swanepoel.me][website].

 I'm a long time Linux enthusiast, currently running [Manjaro][manjaro], though I've also used [Ubuntu][ubuntu] and [Arch Linux][arch], as well as installing many distros just to play around with them, and at one stage I did a whole [Linux From Scratch][LFS] build.